Modified hadronic interactions in 3-dimensional simulations: Validation of the modified simulations

 To validate the 3-dimensional structure of the \conexD simulations, we compare the lateral distribution of particles at the ground with those obtained from \corsika simulations.
 Since the \conexD option in \corsika is not compatible with the option for multiple observation levels, we are forced to choose a single ground level, which we set to 1400 meters a.s.l., the altitude of the Pierre Auger Observatory~\cite{PierreAuger:2015eyc}.
 We use simulations at different zenith angles to investigate the effects of different slant depths.
 The simulated showers are filtered to ensure the completeness of the longitudinal profiles and to avoid the occasional incomplete showers encountered in mass production on the computing cluster.
 Since the lateral comparison cannot involve \conex, we are free to choose finer particle energy cuts, as is more typical in simulations for UHECR experiments: 300 MeV for hadrons, 10 MeV for muons, and 250 keV for electromagnetic particles.

 We extract the energy density in the EM component, the number density of all charged particles and the number densities for muons above different thresholds in 50-meter rings in the projected plane perpendicular to the shower axis.
 Even with 6--8 thousand simulations per primary particle and zenith angle, the mean lateral distribution functions for muons show large fluctuations between radial bins; as the distributions are steeply falling with radius, we effectively smooth those out by considering cumulative sums above each given radius $r$.
-Figures \ref{fig:validation_lateral_mean_proton_60_0} and \ref{fig:validation_lateral_mean_iron_60_0} show that while the EM energy flow and the lateral distributions of low-energy muons are very well reproduced in \conexD across a large range of radii, there are significant discrepancies for muon energies higher than 5 GeV, in particular, far from the shower axis and for more vertical showers.
+Figures \ref{fig:validation_lateral_mean_combined}\subref{fig:validation_lateral_mean_proton_60_0} and \ref{fig:validation_lateral_mean_combined}\subref{fig:validation_lateral_mean_iron_60_0} show that while lateral distributions of EM energy ($E_\text{em}$) and low-energy muons are very well reproduced in \conexD across a large range of radii, there are significant discrepancies for muon energies higher than 5 GeV, in particular, far from the shower axis and for more vertical showers.
 For relative fluctuations of the same variables, the agreement is again generally good.
 For proton primaries (Fig.~\ref{fig:validation_lateral_var_proton_60_0}), the main discrepancy is in relative fluctuations for all charged particles and EM energy density at small $r$ and high zenith angle, while for iron nuclei (Fig.~\ref{fig:validation_lateral_var_iron_60_0}), there are discrepancies for higher $r$ and small zenith angle, with additional very large relative fluctuations for high-energy muons in this case.
 Clearly, the \conexD simulations are more faithful in some settings and less in others, and their applicability should be considered with the specific use case in mind.
+Table~\ref{tab:ground} provides numerical values of ratios between \conexD and \corsika simulations for various quantities shown in Figs.~\ref{fig:validation_lateral_mean_combined}--\ref{fig:validation_lateral_var_combined}.